lsst/LDM-PMT/README.rst

 LSST DM Project Management and Tools
 ====================================

-This is a working repository for *LDM-PMT: LSST DM Project Management and Tools*.
+This is a working repository for *LDM-472: LSST DM Project Management and Tools*.

-* Read the living document on the web: http://ldm-pmt.lsst.io
+* Read the living document on the web: http://ldm-472.lsst.io

 Working with this document
 --------------------------